Am I obligated to report incidents of possible sexual violence to school officials?

 - Be sure that the person disclosing information to you understands that you are obligated to report the information to the Title IX Coordinator.

 - If student requests confidentially, it cannot be promised however, the Title IX Coordinator and other appropriate designees will keep the information private and on a need-to-know basis.

-- Make the student aware that they are able to share the information confidentially with the Center for Health and Counseling Services staff.
+- Make the student aware that they are able to share the information confidentially with the Student Wellness Center staff.